jontek2/A-better-print_start-macro/README.md

 **:warning: This is still in BETA :warning:**

-This documents aims to help you to get a better, simple and powerful print_start macro for your Voron printer.
-With this macro you will be able to pass variables (print temps and chamber temps) to your print_start macro.
-By doing so you will be able to automatically heatsoak and customize your printers behaviour.
+This documents aims to help you get a better, simple and powerful print_start macro for your Voron printer.
+With this macro you will be able to pass variables such as print temps and chamber temps to your print_start macro.
+By doing so you will be able to automatically start a heatsoak and customize your printers behaviour.
 The heatsoak will start when you've sliced a print with a bed temp higher than 90c.
 It will then heatsoak to your set chamber temp.
 If no chamber temp is set it will fallback to the macros standard chambertemp of 40c.

 Each command has a comment next to it explaining what it does.
-Make sure to read through the macro and get an understanding of what it does.
+Make sure to read through the macro and get an understanding of what it.

 ## Requirements